 If You Ever Get Hired to Wash Small Aircraft, Here’s What to Use

-The recommended detergent to use is Pro-Blend.
+When detailing a small airplane, the recommended detergent to use is Pro-Blend.

 The pressure and flow rating recommendation varies with the technique used.